Oliver B. Bumble: Character

 He is a kind soul but he tends to act before he thinks.
 His compassion and sense of justice can sometimes move him to do great things, although it's usually others, most often Joost and Tom Puss, who do the actual work.
 He also tends to blame others for his own mistakes and rarely gives Tom Puss the credit he deserves for getting him out of trouble.
 As he has a "delicate constitution", he has no heart for conflict, but in the end he will always help his friends in need.

 Bumble has two staunch admirers.
 The first is Miss Doddle, Bumble's Dulcinea and his prime source of fresh tea, courage and resolve in times of great emotional turmoil.
 She idolizes Bumble and thinks he's the smartest man in the world, even though Bumble is out of his depth more often than not.
-The second great admirer is the dwarf Kwetal who thinks Bumble has a big thinking-frame ("denkraam") and blindly trusts his judgment.
+The second great admirer is the dwarf Kwetal who thinks Bumble has a big thinking-frame ("denkraam") and who blindly trusts his judgment.
 He is the source of some weird gadgets which wreak havoc in Bumble's life or work as a deus ex machina to solve the problems which Bumble's ill-conceived grand designs have caused.

 Although Bumble has many flaws in his character, and maybe because of it, he's far more popular than Tom Puss and practically reduced the former hero to a sidekick.
 In many ways Bumble is an antihero, blundering blindly through life, forced by fate, one of several villains or Dorknoper, civil servant first class and tax-collector, to make decisions which greatly influence his world.
 Hence he is a more interesting figure than Tom Puss, who is a bit boring in contrast.